slackapi/bolt-js/docs/_tutorials/getting_started.md

 ---

 ### Setting up events
 Your app behaves similarly to people on your team — it can respond to  that happen, post messages, and more.
-To listen to events happening in a Slack workspace (like when a message is posted or when a emoji reaction is posted to a message) you'll use the [Events API to listen for specific events](https://api.slack.com/events-api).
+To listen for events happening in a Slack workspace (like when a message is posted or when a emoji reaction is posted to a message) you'll use the [Events API to subscribe to event types](https://api.slack.com/events-api).

 To enable events for your app, start by going back to your app configuration page (click on the app [from your app management page](https://api.slack.com/apps)).
 Click **Event Subscriptions** on the left sidebar.
 Toggle the switch labeled **Enable Events**.